What Is a Tax Write-Off, and How Does It Work?

 Personal itemized deductions

 Only self-employed people can write off business deductions.
 But there are other, personal deductions that all individual taxpayers can take.
-You'll fill these out on your Schedule A.
+You'll fill these out on your Schedule A, with a few exceptions including deductions for investment losses and IRA contributions.
+If you have a 401(k) with your W-2 job, tax contributions are reflected in your paycheck, so you don’t have to worry about them for your personal taxes.

 Common itemized deductions include: